ahadji05/Imaging2D_WLSQ/README.md

 MKLROOT = $(INTEL)/mkl

-When you manage to compile succesfully you should see the following dynamic shared libraries in the same directory:
+When you manage to compile succesfully you should see the following dynamic shared libraries in the same directory.

 - extrapolation_cpu.so
 - extrapolation_gpu.so
 - extrapolation_revOp_gpu.so

-The first libray provide implementation of extrapolation and imaging on CPU.
+The first library provides implementation of extrapolation and imaging on CPU.
 The second and third do so for GPU.
-The third libray a newer version which generally performs faster.
-We suggest to use this!
+The third libray is the latest one and generally performs faster.
+We suggest to use this (in case you want to run on a GPU)!

 The selection is done at run-time in the python script ***main.py*** according to the user's choice given as command line parameter.